luketurner/cli-of-mine/README.md

 }
 ```

-Note that all AppError codes are "namespaced" by prefixing them with `APP_` by default.
-This allows you to use whatever error codes you want without using the same codes as `cli-of-mine` (or Node itself.)
+### Custom Error Classes

-A common use-case is to change that prefix, so you can document error codes more cleanly in your app.
-You can do so by extending AppError:
+It's recommended that you extend `AppError` to implement your own error class, so you can document error codes more cleanly in your app.
+For example:

 ```js
 class FooError extends AppError {